klei1984/max/defects.md

 17. Unit gets stuck at map square that is occupied by constructor's construction tape.
 This issue was observed only once so far.
 As soon as it could be reproduced a video will be added for it.
 The issue happened with a computer player that moved two units at the "same" time.
 One unit moved to a certain location while another one, a big constructor, moved next to it and started a construction job.

-18. First player to take turns gets 0 raw materials within the initial mining station's storage container on turn 1.
-Rest of the players get 14 raw materials.
-This is potentially a defect.
+18. **[Fixed]** First player to take turns gets 0 raw materials within the initial mining station's storage container on turn 1.
+Rest of the players get the appropriate amount.

 19. **[Fixed]** Certain reports menu screens could dereference NULL (mostly at game startup as long as some of the data is not filled in yet).
 See defect 3.